NortonLiaz88/NortonLiaz88/README.md

 ### My Experience Includes:

 * **Technical Leadership and Data Engineering:** I act as a technical leader, defining scalable architectures and implementing best development practices in agile environments using Scrum.
 I led the creation and maintenance of Big Data services, focusing on performance and robustness.
 I also developed integrations between microservices using Python and Kafka.
 * **Full-Stack Development:** I developed a system for material flow control, integrating firmware, AI, and mobile resources (Android/iOS).
-I used technologies such as Node.js (NestJS, Prisma), React/React Native, RabbitMQ, MongoDB, and PostgreSQL.
+I used technologies such as Node.js (NestJS, Prisma), Python (FastAPI), React/React Native, RabbitMQ, MongoDB, and PostgreSQL.
 * **Mobile Development:** I created a chatbot for technical support that reduced unnecessary calls by 40%.
 I used Node.js, React Native, and Socket.IO to build mobile and web applications with AI API integration.

 ---